Trump fills his government with billionaires after running on a working-class message

 Countered Dooley: “Trump sets the agenda.
 If they won’t enact his policies, then they will hear him say what we hear on ‘The Apprentice’ all the time: ‘You’re fired!’”

-Here is a closer look at some of Trump’s picks, their net worth according to Forbes, and what the choices could mean:
+Here is a closer look at some of Trump’s picks, their net worth according to Forbes and Yahoo Finance, and what the choices could mean:

 Elon Musk

-Note: An earlier version of this story erroneously stated that Doug Burgum has an estimated net worth of $1.1 billion.
-The latest federal financial disclosures show his personal holdings to include assets with ranges that exceed $100 million but do not provide a precise value of his net worth.